 by Jay Hanks

 Early in 1990, partnerships began forming between UU churches in America and Unitarian Churches in the Transylvanian region of Romania.
 In August 1990 the UUCB Choir and a few others toured Eastern Europe and made the first visit to our partner church in the ...

 by Grace Ulp

 Along with the coming of the Hamilton-Holways to our church came the feeling that we really should reflect the name of the denomination in our church name.
 Previously it was the First Unitarian Church of ...

 This section is a potpourri of groups that have existed at UUCB, some of which may still exist.
-There are individual descriptions of groups, a list of groups that existed at a specific time, and individuals remembering one or more groups.
+There are individual descriptions of groups and individuals remembering one or more groups.

 Ministry in General